-Target Asset Allocation Target Asset Allocation December 31,
+Target Asset Allocation Target Asset Allocation Decem ber 31,

-2022 2021 2021 2020
+2023 2022 2022 2021

 Asset category

-Cash 0% 0% 0% 3%
+Cash 0% 0% 0% 0%

-Equity securities 0% 70% 0% 74%
+Equity securities 0% 0% 0% 0%

-Fixed income (including cash) 100% 30% 100% 23%
+Fixed income (including cash) 0% 100% 0% 100%

-100% 100% 100% 100%
+0% 100% 0% 100%

-The expected long-term rate of return for the Plan's total assets is based on the expected return of each of the above categories, weighted based on the target allocation for each class.
-Equity securities are expected to return 9% to 10% over the long-term, while fixed income is expected to return between 5% and 6%.
+The expected long-term rate of return for the Plan's total assets was based on the expected return of each of the above categories, weighted based on the target allocation for each class.
+Equity securities were expected to return 9% to 10% over the long-term, while fixed income was expected to return between 5% and 6%.

-The investment policy, as established by the Investment Committee, is to provide for growth of capital with a moderate level of volatility by investing assets per the target allocations stated above.
-The asset allocation and the investment policy are reviewed periodically to determine if the policy should be changed.
+The investment policy, as established by the Investment Committee, was to provide for growth of capital with a moderate level of volatility by investing assets per the target allocations stated above.
+The asset allocation and the investment policy were reviewed periodically to determine if the policy should be changed.